surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 You can also make use of **Analysis Section** to create a query.

-- Select the text from SQL area in Analysis and copy it SQL Runner.
+- Select the text from SQL area in Analysis and copy it to SQL Runner.

 - Once the text is added to SQL area in SQL Runner, **Run** the SQL Runner to Query the database.
 You can also customize the text as per your business needs and run the new query.